 In other words there have been no studies that follow the cloned meat from production to the plate to see if it actually is causing any problems.
 And the longterm effects are obviously completely unknown.

-But even this logic doesn’t account for the problems already being seen in the US, which may point to imperfect clones at the beginning stages.
-This should be dealt with long before we worry about longterm effects of eating the stuff.
+The only rationale behind it is that a clone is a clone, so it’s exactly the same biologically.
+However this logic doesn’t account for the problems already being seen in the US, which may point to imperfect clones at the beginning stages.
+This should be dealt with long before we worry about long-term effects of eating the stuff.

 Cloning has been found to produce unhealthy animals who suffer tremendously, often with birth defects.
 They often die young and commonly need antibiotics to survive .